United States Savings Bonds: Series H, J, and K

 Introduced in May and June 1952 to replace Series F and G, the next three series were H, J, and K (skipping the letter I).
 Series H was issued at face value and earned interest that was paid every six months until maturity approximately 30 years later.
 Series J was sold at 72% of face value and matured after 12 years with no further interest.
 Series K was sold at face value and would earn interest paid every six months until maturity 12 years later.
 Series J and K were discontinued in April 1957 while Series H lasted until December 1979, with a replacement Series HH introduced in January 1980.

 Series HH

 Series HH bonds were sold from 1980 to 2004, and served as a "current income" bond replacing the older Series H. Unlike Series EE and I bonds, they did not increase in value but instead paid earned interest every six months for 20 years directly to the holder.
 The interest rate of a Series HH bond was set at purchase and remained that rate for 10 years.
-After 10 years the rate could change, with the new rate for the remaining 10 year life of the bond.
+After 10 years the rate could be adjusted, with interest paid at the new rate for the remaining 10 year life of the bond.
 After 20 years, the bond would be redeemed for its original purchase price.
 Issuance of Series HH bonds ended August 31, 2004.
-Although no longer sold, Series HH bonds continue to earn interest for 20 years after sale, meaning the last bonds will not mature until 2024.
+Although sales ceased in 2004, Series HH bonds continued to earn interest for 20 years after sale, meaning the last bonds matured in 2024.

+Annual poster contest

+From 1991 through 2000, the Treasury's Bureau of Public Debt announced an Annual U.S. Savings Bonds Student Poster Contest each fall to promote the sale of bonds with a specified theme.
+Each spring, nearly $100,000 was distributed to winners in grades four through six across all fifty states, District of Columbia, and Puerto Rico.
+Winners were chosen by state art councils, the news media, sponsors, and volunteers based on criteria of originality, poster design, and visual appeal.
+The first-place winning artwork from each state was exhibited in Washington D.C., and photographs of the winning posters with names of the artists and their schools were displayed in major airports across the country and the treasury website.